eth-cscs/cpp-course-2023/0x_0x_coroutines/coroutines.md

 </div>
 </div>

-Comparison:
-- Number of threads my PC can finish in a second: ...
+- Number of threads my PC can finish in a second:
+    - Linux: 54k/s
+    - Windows: 53k/s
-- Number of coroutines my PC can finish in a second: ...
+- Number of coroutines my PC can finish in a second:
+    - Linux: 163M/s
+    - Windows: 27M/s

 ---